-If you are a third-party inspection AO:
+If you are an external inspection AO:

-- Check what form the NOI must be presented in as per the Guideline: Issuance of certification for plant exports. - \circ $\:$ If the client has not presented the correct form of NOI you cannot continue with the inspection. - Advise the client that they must present the correct form of NOI before the consignment can be inspected. - If the NOI is a Request for Permit (RFP) check that it is at either initial (INIT) or final (FINL) status.
+- Check what form the NOI must be presented in as per the Guideline: Issuance of certification for plant exports. - If the client has not presented the correct form of NOI you cannot continue with the inspection. - Advise the client that they must present the correct form of NOI before the consignment can be inspected. - If the NOI is a Request for Permit (RFP) check that it is at either initial (INIT) or final (FINL) status. - o If the RFP is not at either INIT or FINL status you cannot continue with the inspection.